PRANSHUTYAGI648/Un-Supervised-learning/README.md

 The main goal of this project is to understand how unsupervised learning can be used to discover useful information from a dataset.

-🎯 Objectives
+2.Objectives
 Understand the concept of Unsupervised Learning.
 Analyze data without predefined labels.
 Find similar groups of data.
 Identify patterns in the dataset.
 Apply clustering techniques.
 Visualize the results.
-🧠 What is Unsupervised Learning?
+3.What is Unsupervised Learning?

 Unsupervised Learning is a type of Machine Learning where the model learns from unlabeled data.